Yanhong95/ReactNative/README.md

 # ReactNative
-Learn React Native and have fun!
+Learn React Native and have fun.